aozgaa/scrapegithub/README.md

 2) node bin/merger.js -- merge the lists of repos collected in the previous step into a single list
 3) node bin/fetcher.js -- clone the repos from the previous step locally
 4) ./scripts/getDocComments.ps1 -- scan through the repo owners from the previous step and extract doc comments for each one into a json file
-5) ./scripts/getTagStats.ps1 -- read each json from the previous step and extract jsdoc tags and their usage-count from each one
+5) node bin/getTagStats.ps1 -- read each json from the previous step and extract jsdoc tags and their usage-count from each one
 6) node bin/mergeTagStats.js -- read each json from the previous step and combine tag stats across all repos.
 7) node bin/proportionWithJsDoc.js -- read each json from (4) and determine proportion of owners using jsdoc.
 8) node bin/proportionWithTaggedJsDoc.js -- read each json from (5) and determine proportion of owners using jsdoc tags.